anaef/nginx-lws/doc/RequestProcessing.md

 response for the corresponding HTTP status code.
 For example, returning `lws.status.NOT_FOUND` (or, equivalently, `404`), sends a "Not Found" page.
 You can control the content of the error response with the `lws_error_response` and `error_page` directives.
-Positive integers outside the range of 100 to 599 are processed as `500` and thus send an "Internal Server Error" page.
+Positive integers outside the range of 100 to 599 are processed as `500` and thus send an "Internal Server Error" response.
 Returning a positive integer result from the pre chunk additionally marks the request as *complete* (see below).